John-Church/Utilities-Package/README.md

 # Utilities Package
  A package of API and database monitoring utilities that I made with Flask during my internship at AgileField the summer of 2018.
 There are 2 different utilities bundled into this package.
 The utilities were requested as a bundle to automate the repetitive tasks of checking on APIs and sending SQL queries to an email blacklist database.
- 1. status
- This utility shows a seried of panels with the names of various APIs and a green or red color with text to indicate whether the API was online or had crashed.
+ 1. Status: This utility shows a seried of panels with the names of various APIs and a green or red color with text to indicate whether the API was online or had crashed.
- 2. Blacklist
- This utility allows users to search, delete, and add items to an email blacklist.
+ 2. Blacklist: This utility allows users to search, delete, and add items to an email blacklist.

 ## Dependencies